 Make sure that your family and friends know that you are planning to purchase a property with owner financing.

-Check out the local newspaper and online classified ads to find deals on owner financing.
+Check out the local newspaper and online classified ads to find deals on owner financing for homes.

 You can also post an ad of your own to reach out to potential sellers.

 What Contract for Owner Financing Do You Need?